Dementia Models of Care Grantees

 Indian Health Council, Inc. (California Area) is enhancing care coordination and increasing community outreach efforts for the consortium of nine tribes served by the clinic.
 This includes:

-Nez Perce Tribal Health Authority (Portland Area) is advancing culturally relevant dementia care by building stronger support systems for both patients and caregivers served by their Nimiipuu Health primary care clinic.
+Nez Perce Tribal Health Authority (Portland Area) is advancing culturally relevant dementia care by building stronger support systems for both patients and caregivers served by its Nimiipuu Health primary care clinic.
 This includes:

 The Northern Valley Indian Health, Inc. (California Area) Community Health and Outreach program is strengthening support networks and clinical services for dementia patients.
 This includes: